PHP Assignment Operators

 $greeting .= $name;

-echo $greeting;Code language: HTML, XML (xml)
+echo $greeting;Code language: PHP (php)

-Summary
+Summary #

-• Use PHP assignment operator (=) to assign a value to a variable.
-The assignment expression returns the value assigned.
+• Use the assignment operator (=) to assign a value to a variable.

-• Use concatenation assignment operator (.=)to concatenate strings and assign the result to a variable in a single statement.
+• Use concatenation assignment operator (.=) to concatenate strings and assign the result to a variable in a single statement.

 Did you find this tutorial useful?